Postgraduate Research in the School of English

-The Department has a strong commitment to postgraduates teaching Freshman tutorials, and this is seen as important for those who plan an academic career.
+The School has a strong commitment to postgraduates teaching Freshman (first and second year undergraduate) tutorials, and this is seen as important experience for those who plan an academic career.
+Relevant teaching training is provided within the School and also through Trinity College’s Centre for Academic Practice and eLearning.
 Usually research students do not teach in their first year of registration.

 The School of English provides doctoral training through provision of a structured programme of research and study.
 The core component of a structured PhD programme is the advancement of knowledge through original research.
-Through conducting research, engaging in associated research-related activities and attending courses our PhD students are supported in their development of a range of skills that meet the needs of an employment market that is wider than academia.
+Through conducting research, engaging in associated research-related activities and attending courses our PhD students are supported in their development of a range of skills that meet the needs of an employment market both within and outside academia.
 The high quality research experience, training and outputs are consistent with international norms and best practice

 The structured PhD programme, in support of the original research activity, includes the following elements: